Andrew Carnegie’s philanthropic career began in the 1870s.

 In 1900, Andrew Carnegie created a $2 million endowment for a few technical schools in Pittsburgh that provided training at the secondary level.
 These schools quickly evolved into the Carnegie Institute of Technology, a college that received an additional endowment of more than $7 million.
 In 1967, the Carnegie Institute merged with the Mellon Institute to become Carnegie Mellon University.
 Today, the university has colleges in engineering, fine arts, science, industrial administration, humanities, and social sciences.

-The Carnegie Trust for the Universities of Scotland, endowed with $10 million, was created by a deed signed on June 7, 1901—officially incorporated by Royal Charter on August 21, 1902—for the purpose of “improving and extending the opportunities for scientific study and research” as well as providing scholarship for needy students.
+The Carnegie Trust for the Universities of Scotland, endowed with $10 million, was created by a deed signed on June 7, 1901 — officially incorporated by Royal Charter on August 21, 1902 — for the purpose of “improving and extending the opportunities for scientific study and research” as well as providing scholarships for needy students.

 In January 1904, a fatal coal mine disaster in Harwick, Pa., claimed the lives of an engineer and a miner who went into the stricken mine in a valiant attempt to rescue others.
 The tragedy and the sacrifices so moved Andrew Carnegie that he promptly took action on his then novel idea of honoring and helping the “heroes of civilization.”
 The Commission’s Deed of Trust, dated March 12, 1904, established a $5 million fund to recognize persons in “peaceful vocations” who act to “preserve or rescue their fellows.”
 Since the Commission’s establishment, it has awarded more than $20 million to such “heroes of peace.”
 There are now hero funds in the United States, United Kingdom, and Europe.